-ownership and in the amount of the total project cost (or up to the maximum allowable coverage, whichever is less).
+If Yes, Flood Insurance under the National Flood Insurance Program must be obtained.
+If HUD assistance is provided as a grant, insurance must be maintained for the life of the property, irrespective of transfer of ownership and in the amount of the total project cost (or up to the maximum allowable coverage, whichever is less).
 A copy of the flood insurance policy declaration must be kept on file in the ERR.

 If No, Federal assistance may not be used in the Special Flood Hazards Area.
 (Ineligible for funding.
-Application CANNOT proceed) b.
-Did applicant previously receive federal assistance that was conditioned on obtaining and maintaining flood insurance? \square Yes \square No \square N/A. Applicant is not within 100-year floodplain.
+Application CANNOT proceed)

+b.
+Did applicant previously receive federal assistance that was conditioned on obtaining and maintaining flood insurance?

+☐ Yes ☐ No ☐ N/A. Applicant is not within 100-year floodplain.
 If No or N/A, compliance with this section is complete.
 (Review Concluded) If Yes, continue.

-Did applicant obtain and maintain flood insurance? ☐ Yes ☐ No If Yes, compliance with this section is complete.
-Provide supporting documentation (Review Concluded) If No, applicant is ineligible for funding.
-Application CANNOT proceed. §58.6(d 3501) c) Coastal Barrier Improvement Act, as amended by the Coastal Barriers Improvement Act of 1990 (16 USC Is the project located in a Coastal Barrier Resource System Unit? □ No. In compliance.
-(Review Concluded) ☐ Yes.
+Did applicant obtain and maintain flood insurance?

+If Yes, compliance with this section is complete.
+Provide supporting documentation.
+(Review Concluded)

+If No, applicant is ineligible for funding.
+Application CANNOT proceed.

+§58.6(c) Coastal Barrier Improvement Act, as amended by the Coastal Barriers Improvement Act of 1990 (16 USC 3501)

+Is the project located in a Coastal Barrier Resource System Unit?

+□ No. In compliance.
+(Review Concluded)

+🗌 Yes.
 Ineligible for funding.
-Application CANNOT proceed.
-In very rare cases, federal monies can be spent within a CBRS unit for certain activities.
-However, this would not be the case, normally, for this type of program.
-7,FC 0.
-F. 08.4 §58.6(d d) Runway Clear Zones and Clear Zones Disclosure [24 CFR §51.303(a) (3)] In compliance.
-There are no Commercial Service or Military Airports/Airfields in the Group 2 Municipios.
-24 CFR 58.6 Other Requirements Finding for 58.6 (a) and (b): Finding for 58.6 (c): Finding for 58.6 (d): In compliance.
-There are no Commercial Service or Military Airports / Airfields in the Group 2 pios.
+Application CA NNOT proceed.
+In very rare cases, f ederal monies can be spent witl hin a CBRS unit for cer rtain activities.
+However, this we ould not be the case e, normally, for this type of pr ogram.

+§58.6(d) Runway Clear Zones and Clear Zones Disclosure [24 CFR §51.303(a) (3)] There are no Commercial Service or Military Airports in the Group 5 Municipios.

+24 CFR 58.6 Other Requirements

+Finding for 58.6 (a) and (b):

+Finding for 58.6 (c):

+Finding for 58.6 (d): In compliance.
+There are no CS or Military Airports in the Group 5 Municipios.
 Compliance determined in the Tier I Environmental Assessment.

+Environment Assessment Factors

-Environ nment Assessment Factors [Enviro nmental Review Guide HUD CPD 782, 24 CFR 58.4, 40 CFR 1508.8 and 1508.27] For the PRDOH Community Development Block Grant - Disaster Recovery Program, all Environmental Assessment Factors een considered in the Tier I Environmental Review Record and have all been found to not have any significant e impacts on the environment.
-While the below factors do not have a significant impact on the environment, it has cluded here in the Tier II for worker protection information and potential need for Zoning Commission approval. ctor (Slope and Erosion) could be of concern for new construction or relocation if the new area is within an area dentifi ed for potential landslide hazards.
+[Environmental Review Guide HUD CPD 782, 24 CFR 58.4, 40 CFR 1508.8 and 1508.27]

+For the PRDOH Community Development Block Grant - Disaster Recovery Program, all Environmental Assessment Factors have been considered in the Tier I Environmental Review Record and have all been found to not have any significant adverse impacts on the environment.
+While the below factors do not have a significant impact on the environment, it has been included here in the Tier II for worker protection information and potential need for Zoning Commission approval.
+One factor (Slope and Erosion) could be of concern for new construction or relocation if the new area is within an area identified for potential landslide hazards.
 That item will be checked in this Site-specific review.
-Hazard s and Nuisances and Site Safety were a ny site-specific hazards that could impact worker safety identified on this location?
+GOVERNMENT OF PUERTO RICO